3LawsRobotics/3laws/docs/sources/getting_started.rst

 - **Supervisor activation logic**:

-  * Finite States are messages that the Diagnostics can listen to and issue events when the value of the finite state matches a pre-defined value.
-This could be useful to adivse, for example, as the temperature of a component or process reaches pre-defined values.
+  * Finite States are messages that the Diagnostics can listen to and issue events when the value of the finite state matches a predefined value.
+This could be useful to provide notifications, for example, as the temperature of a component or process reaches predefined values.
 If the temperature goes too high or too low, the time at which the threshold is reached may be of interest.
 Keep in mind that if a value changes too rapidly, it might pass through a single value too quickly to be detected at that value, so in some cases it may make more sense to use an integer representation of the variable.
 Internally, the diagnostic converts the measurand and the threshold to strings for comparison.

 Localization
 ============